Perinatal Trauma and Loss Care Service

 Who is the service for?

-Person is experiencing moderate – severe psychological distress, symptoms of PTSD following perinatal / birth trauma (from 3 months after birth).
+Person is experiencing moderate or severe psychological distress, symptoms of post traumatic stress following perinatal trauma.
+Referral accepted from 3 months post birth.

-Person is experiencing moderate – severe psychological distress, symptoms of PTSD, complicated or prolonged grief following perinatal loss (from 3 months after loss).
+Person is experiencing moderate or severe psychological distress, which may include symptoms of post traumatic stress or complicated / prolonged grief following perinatal loss.
+Referral accepted from 3 months following their loss.

-Person is experiencing moderate - severe psychological distress during pregnancy, associated to previous perinatal trauma or loss (no time limit).
+Person is experiencing moderate or severe psychological distress during pregnancy, associated to previous perinatal trauma or loss (no time limit).

 Person is experiencing severe fear of childbirth with or without previous birth experience (primary and secondary tokophobia).